jsoffer/eilat/README.md

 from wherever you're reading.
 Go back to the browser, press `Escape` (to ensure the web area is active) and press `y`.
 This will navigate to the address stored on the primary clipboard.
 The animation will not run yet: javascript is disabled.
 Press `j` to scroll the page down, `k` to scroll up.
+Press `F2` to hide the fixed header. `Shift+F2` will instead freeze the header in place and prevent it from following the scroll.

 Press `q`.
 The address bar should have turned blue: javascript is enabled now, for this tab only.
 Press `r` or `F5` to reload.
 The animation starts since